top-on/llmask/README.md

 ## Example workflow

-1. Download Large Language Model:
+1. choose which Large Language Model to download:

 ```
-llmask download
+$ llmask download

+✅ Model server was already downloaded.

+📋 The following models were already downloaded:
+ ✅ mistral-7b-instruct-v0.2.Q3_K_M

+📋 The following models can be downloaded:

+ [0]: nous-hermes-llama2-13b.Q4_0

+Choose which model to download (from [0]):
 ```

-2. Serve downloaded model on your local machine (keep terminal open while serving):
+2. Serve downloaded model on your local machine (keep that terminal open):

 ```
-llmask serve
+$ llmask serve

+📋 The following models have been downloaded:

+ [0]: mistral-7b-instruct-v0.2.Q3_K_M

+Choose which model to serve (from [0]):
 ```

-3. Transform your own writing style into a different one:
+3. Mask your writing style by transforming it into a different one:

 ```
 $ llmask transform -i "this was a triumph. i'm making a note here: huge success."

 User-provided input:

 > this was a triumph. i'm making a note here: huge success.

 Result after applying transformation 'thesaurus':

 > This was an astonishing achievement.
 I'll jot down: extraordinary victory.

 Result after applying transformation 'simplify':